GQW19/lev_doc/tutorial/README.md

 ![install hyper-v.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/575279f5-e410-4348-963b-349bdeb858a6.JPEG)

- After the installation is completed, enter Y and restart.
-(Note: **If the system is updated after the installation has been completed, it may cause the installation to be invalid, you need to check, and if necessary, you need to reinstall Hyper-V**)
+ After the installation is completed, enter Yes and restart.
+(Note: **If the system is updated after the installation has been completed, it may invalidate the installation.
+You need to check, and if necessary, reinstall Hyper-V**)

  Repeat the above steps, save the following code as change.cmd and run as administrator.

  `REG ADD "HKEY_LOCAL_MACHINE\software\Microsoft\Windows NT\CurrentVersion" /v EditionId /T REG_EXPAND_SZ /d Professional /F`

- Now, the Win10 Home Ediiton Hyper-V should be enabled.
+ Now, the Win10 Home Edition Hyper-V should be enabled.

 ##### 1.1.3 Win10 Professional Edition, Enterprise Edition, Education Edition

  If you use Win10 Professional Edition, Education Edition, or Enterprise Edition, it won't be as complicated as the Home Edition.
 Go to Control Panel -> Programs -> Enable or Disable Windows functions -> Check hyper-v, and then follow the prompts to restart the system.

+##### 1.1.4 Install Docker
  The following steps should and must be performed on all Windows systems.

  Enable the display of file extensions.
 For details, refer to [File Extension Display](https://fileinfo.com/help/windows_10_show_file_extensions)

 [Download the docker installation file](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).

- Click the file to install docker (the Home Edition requires that Windows Container WSL2 should be unchecked during the installation; This step is not needed in other Win Editions).
+ Click the file to install docker (the Home Edition requires that Windows Container WSL2 should be unchecked during the installation; This step is not needed in other Windows Editions).

  Wait for the installation to restart successfully.
 After it, open Docker by clicking the Desktop icon.
 Docker has a graphical interface under **Windows**.